 |Mumbai, India||Seoul, Korea||Jakarta, Indonesia|

-At NYFA, we provide you with the tools and know-how, and you actually apply what you learn in class in the real world, making it for an educational experience unlike any other.
+NYFA provides students with the tools and know-how, and they actually apply what they learn in class in the real world, making for an educational experience unlike any other.

 What Makes Us Unique